Rustin introduced King to the precepts of nonviolence during the Montgomery bus boycott, which planted the seed and lead to the Civil Rights Movement.

 Rustin’s own words on the civil rights movement and gay rights are featured in the book “Time on Two Crosses: The Collected Writings of Bayard Rustin.”

-Co-editor Devon Carbado told the P-T in 2003 that Rustin had a grand vision on equality.
+Devon Carbado, co-editor of the book, told the P-T in 2003 that Rustin had a grand vision on equality.

 “Rustin approached issues such as gay rights and racial equality from the point of view that all of us, regardless of our sexual orientation, race and so forth, belong to the human family,” Carbado said.